SOunit/100-front-end-interview-questions-challenge/02-js/02-const-let-var.md

 - try to solve `var` problem, lexical scope and hosting
 - block scope

+# const

+- can be changed if reference

 # var

 - lexical scope / static scope